rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/scan_design.md

-# Intro
+# Concept
-**This doc covers usage of this prototype and design considerations.
-For documentation of the technical side of things, see `documentation/scan_technical.md`.**
+**This doc covers design considerations for the "scan" prototypes.
+For documentation of the technical side of things, see `scan_technical.md`.
+For usage documentation, see `scan_usage.md`**

 This design is meant to go alongside an alt-text description, like the spatialized audio in IMAGE as it exists at time of writing.